-- (A)The Group expects to realize the asset, or intends to sell or consume it, in its normal operating cycle. - (B)The Group holds the asset primarily for the purpose of trading. - (C)The Group expects to realize the asset within twelve months after the reporting period. - (D)The asset is cash or cash equivalent, unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period. - All other assets are classified as non-current. - A liability is classified as current when: - (A)The Group expects to settle the liability in its normal operating cycle. - (B)The Group holds the liability primarily for the purpose of trading. - (C)The liability is due to be settled within twelve months after the reporting period. - (D)The Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification. - All other liabilities are classified as non-current. - (7)Cash and cash equivalents
+- (A)The Group expects to realize the asset, or intends to sell or consume it, in its normal operating cycle. - (B)The Group holds the asset primarily for the purpose of trading. - (C)The Group expects to realize the asset within twelve months after the reporting period. - (D)The asset is cash or cash equivalent, unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period. - All other assets are classified as non-current.

+A liability is classified as current when:

+- (A)The Group expects to settle the liability in its normal operating cycle. - (B)The Group holds the liability primarily for the purpose of trading. - (C)The liability is due to be settled within twelve months after the reporting period. - (D)The Group does not have the right at the end of the reporting period to defer settlement of the liability for at least twelve months after the reporting period.

+All other liabilities are classified as non-current.

+(7)Cash and cash equivalents